mysticmind/reversemarkdown-net/src/ReverseMarkdown.Test/ConverterTests.WhenThereIsEmptyPreTag_ThenConvertToMarkdownPre_GFM.verified.md

-This text has pre tag content
+﻿This text has pre tag content

 ```